akinpoz/akinpoz-mvp/README.md

     - Left to do:
       - Connect to backend and incorporate redux actions
       - Incorporate Stripe
 - 8/30
   - What to expect:
     - Location ID 500 server bug fix
     - README updates: merged considerations, updated todos

 - 8/25: Began payment wall
   - What to expect:
     - Payment wall UI (started)
   - Left to do:
     - design history management - CRUD
     - connect history to redux (front / back)
     - add to jukebox, raffle and survey

 - 8/23: Added Spotify integration
   - How to use:
     - Spotify account must be active (playing music from intended device)
     - Jukebox must be enabled and authenticated via spotify account associated with device playing music
     - The spotify client_id, client_secret and authentication_key must all be present in the .env file in server
   - What is left to do:
     - Server error handling

 ## Considerations

 1. React.useEffect/useState or import React, {useEffect, useState}?
+2. Add toggle for allowing explicit songs on jukebox?
+3. Should the price for jukebox be fixed or should the establishment set the price?

 ## Our Code Standards